-"Can I get help if I have a chronic condition?"
+Can I get help if I have a chronic condition?

 Yes.
-Medical Mutual offers a variety of flexible programs to help members with chronic conditions, such as diabetes.
-These programs include digital or telephonic options.
-Joining a program can help you understand your condition, become more involved in your care, make healthy lifestyle changes and improve your quality of life.
+Medical Mutual offers a variety of flexible programs to help members with chronic conditions, such as diabetes, hypertension, asthma, and more.
+These programs, which include digital or telephonic options, can help you understand your condition, become more involved in your care, make healthy lifestyle changes and improve your quality of life.

 We also offer coaching programs on topics such as weight management and stress reduction to help you improve your health and wellness.
-We have a 24-hour nurse line to help you understand the level of care needed to address any medical concerns.